Ideas to show your appreciation to your helper.

 Try to coach her to manage her expenses better, enrol her in a financial education course and help avoid the trap of illegal and predatory loan sharks.
 If she is in need of money, look at an ethical lending company, such as Good Financial, whose primary aim is redesigning financial services for migrant workers.
 Its app, Good Cash (available for download on Android), offers quick loans without guarantors but keeps the amounts small and manageable.

-Editor’s note: Edited by Anita Balagopalan with help from Jennifer Wannenmacher who interviewed representatives of each organisation mentioned in this post.
+Editor’s note: Edited by Anita Balagopalan with help from Jennifer Wannenmacher who interviewed representatives of organisations mentioned in this post.